Steps To Perform Ardh Matsyendrasana (Half Lord Of The Fishes Pose)

 - Don’t bend the back or neck forward.

-- Lift the sole of the
+- Lift the sole of the foot from the floor.

 - Try and keep buttocks firmly rested on the ground.